 Proposal management is just one of the cutting-edge features on offer with Indy.
 As a tool, Indy is easy to use and highly affordable.
 You can use Indy to create proposals with cost estimates that automatically turn into invoices once approvals have been received.
 This means you can capture all of the billing details and automate the entire process without emailing your clients back and forth to facilitate the payment process.

-Indy’s free forever plan comes with the ability to generate unlimited proposals, invoices, and contracts, which will be suited to most needs, but the Pro plan (at only $6.75 per month if you purchase an annual subscription) comes with white labeling, branding, and a host of other useful features to take your business to the next level.
+Indy’s free forever plan comes with the ability to generate 3 proposals, invoices, and contracts each month, plus unlimited access to task management, forms, chats, time tracking, and an intuitive calendar.
+The Pro plan (at only $9 per month if you purchase an annual subscription) comes with unlimited access to proposals, invoices, and contracts, plus powerful integrations, workflow automations, white labeling, custom branding, and a host of other useful features to take your business to the next level.

 Wrike is a professional project management solution, but it comes with proposal management software and works management tools that can be useful when you are juggling multiple tasks and dashboards.
 Proposals can be customized and organized according to your needs.
 There are also paid options for teams to collaborate with one another on proposals within Wrike.